bamsrud01/java-challenges/README.md

 # Java Challenges

-This repo is a collection of files assigned as challenges for the Complete Java Developer Course on Udemy
+This repo is a collection of files assigned as challenges for the Complete Java Developer Course on Udemy.
+These files follow a lesson on a certain concept in Java.

 ## Contents